 STORMWATER MASTER PLAN PROJECT

-10/30/2019 UPDATE: The Town of Lake Park is currently working towards the development of a new storm water master plan, which will help the Town's drainage systems to become more effective with a focus on sustainability and resiliency.
+3/23/20 UPDATE: The Town of Lake Park is currently working towards the development of a new storm water master plan, which will help the Town's drainage systems to become more effective with a focus on sustainability and resiliency.
 A $75,000 grant from the Florida Resilient Coastlines Program was awarded to the Town to help fund the master planning process.
 The new plan will emphasize comprehensive Town-wide use of Green Infrastructure and Low Intensity Development techniques to enhance the Town's drainage capacities, improve aethestics, and make the Town more environmentally friendly.
 Green Infrastructure is a cost effective, resilient approach to managing wet weather impacts that provides many community benefits, and is a much different approach to stormwater management (as compared to traditional, yet extremely expensive, piping and detention areas).
 Green Infrastructure includes measures that use plant or soil systems, permeable pavement or other permeable surfaces or substrates, stormwater harvest and reuse, or landscaping to store, infiltrate, or evapotranspirate stormwater and reduce flows to sewer systems or to surface waters.
 This project is an exciting project for the Town, and is a new way of thinking about how we, as a community, manage storm water runoff.
-The next Stormwater Policy Committee meetings are scheduled for Tuesday, November 19, 2019 at 6:00 p.m., and Tuesday, December 17, 2019 at 6:00 p.m..
 Committee meetings are held in the Town Hall Commission Chambers located at 535 Park Avenue, Lake Park, FL, 33403.
 As part of the planning process, we will be issuing public surveys to engage the community on stormwater-related issues.
 The first survey was distributed in December of 2019 and we are currently reviewing the results.
 We look forward to seeing you at the Committee meetings!
 Note, the dates of Committee meetings are listed on the Town calendar.

 FREQUENTLY ASKED QUESTIONS